oswaldderiemaecker/openstack-training/README.md

 I am using the Mac for installation and have the VirtualBox installed.

-For the Newton openstack setup we must have the three virtual machine ready with atleast below requirement:
+For the Newton openstack setup we must have the two virtual machine ready with atleast below requirement:

 * Controller Node: 2 processor, 4 GB memory, and 5 GB storage
-* Compute Node: 1 processor, 2 GB memory, and 10 GB storage
+* Compute Node: 2 processor, 4 GB memory, and 20 GB storage
-* Network Node: 1 processor, 2 GB memory, and 5 GB storage

 Each VM has a NAT Network and a Host-Only Adapter set to the same Adapter.